cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     name: cluster-example
 ```

-In this case, when the Database object is deleted, the corresponding PostgreSQL
+In this case, when the Database object is deleted, the database `two` will
-database will also be removed automatically.
+be removed automatically in PostgreSQL.

 ## Imperative deletion of a PostgreSQL database

-In the previous section, the database Reclaim Policy was discussed, which serves
+In the previous section, the database Reclaim Policy was discussed, which
-in case the Postgres database should be dropped once the Database object is
+determines whether the Postgres database should be dropped once the Database
-deleted.
+object is deleted.

-For the purpose of deleting an existing Postgres database via a Database
+It is also possible to use the `ensure` field to delete an existing Postgres
-declaration, the `ensure` field may be use.
-By default its value is `present`.
+database via a Database declaration.
+The default value of `ensure` is `present`.
 Setting it to `absent` will have the effect of dropping the database in the next
 reconciliation cycle.